the4chancup/4cc-aet-compiler/readme.txt

 in the settings file.

-Here's a list of the stuff that the script checks after extracting an export, before moving its content into three common folders:
+Here's a list of the stuff that the script checks after extracting an export, before moving its content into folders shared by all the teams:
 - Checks that the team name is in the teams_list file (if there's none, it uses the first word on the export's folder name as team name), and looks for the team name on the teams_list txt, to find the corresponding team ID.